gorenje/node-red-contrib-nodedev/README.md

 1. Create nodes
 2. Install nodes
-3. Using the palette manager to remove the package
+3. Using the palette manager to remove the node package
 4. Reload the browser since it too has a cache of node code
 5. Make modifications to the nodes
+6. Change the package name
-6. Reinstall the nodes and repeat.
+7. Reinstall the nodes
+8. Repeat from step 3

 Since all this happens in the browser, there is no leaving Node-RED, making it more efficient to test and modify nodes.
+Renaming of packages can be done automagically as demonstrated by the [flow](https://flowhub.org/f/b92be5062203ff69) that maintains these nodes.